This story won the NZ Maori Tourism Award for the Best Travel Story about a Maori Experience at the 2017 Travel Media Awards.

 • There's no phone reception, so be prepared to switch off.

-The Hollyford Track runs from late October into April.
+Details: The Hollyford Track season runs from late October into April.
 There are a maximum number of 16 on each group, including the two guides.
 Low season rates start from $1795, and you can depart from either Queenstown or Te Anau.
 Packs, day packs, pack liners, linen, towels, soap, shampoo, rain jackets, and all food is provided, even down to scroggin.
 Alcohol and soft drinks are extra.